Welcome to our new article about Melatonin and its effect on fertility.

 How Can We Boost Fertility Simple Ways?

-There are many ways to boost your fertility; the most important one is Mitochondrial Health and inflammation balance.
+There are many ways to boost your fertility; the most important is Mitochondrial Health and inflammation balance.

 - Fasting: There are many fasts, including intermittent Fasting and time-restricted eating.
 Intermittent Fasting is an eating pattern where you cycle between periods of eating and Fasting.
 Fasting can reduce the activity of free radicals and support AMPK, a key regulator in cellular energy metabolism, eventually boosting Mitochondrial and sperm health.